docsforadobe/javascript-tools-guide/docs/integrating-xml/the-xml-object.md

 You can define a namespace within an XML element using the xmlns attribute, and define elements within the schema as belonging to that namespace.
-For example, these additions to the example XML add a namespace that maps the prefix “kids” to the namespace “[http://kids.mybookstore.com](http://kids.mybookstore.com)”, and then uses the prefix to place a particular book element in that namespace:
+For example, these additions to the example XML add a namespace that maps the prefix "kids" to the namespace "[http://kids.mybookstore.com](http://kids.mybookstore.com)", and then uses the prefix to place a particular book element in that namespace:

 > ```xml